mcbbaker/bioinformatics-scripts/README.md

 # bioinformatics-scripts
 **_(Work Related)_**

 Various bioinformatics scripts.
-At the top of each script, a 'usage' and 'purpose' is included.
+A 'usage' and 'purpose' is included at the top of most scripts.